 I highly recommend that dogs be fed from puzzle bowls or other interactive toys rather than a regular dog bowl.
-That way your dog burns energy, practices problem solving, and doesn't gobble down their food (which could help prevent a life-threatening case of GDV/Bloat).
+That way your dog burns energy, practices problem-solving and doesn't gobble down their food (which could help prevent a life-threatening case of GDV/Bloat).
 Mix up what puzzles you use to keep it fresh for your pup and work their brain.
 The Mad Scientist puzzle below is on the more difficult side and perfect for dogs that have figured out other puzzle bowls.

 Stuffed Dog Toy Puzzles

-I love these stuffed toy puzzles for dogs that are highly toy motivated and love rooting out their "prey."
+I love these stuffed toy puzzles for dogs that are toy motivated and love rooting out their "prey."
 The Hide-a-Squirrel puzzle toy comes in different sizes, and they also have replacement squirrels for when one inevitably goes missing.
 Remember, if your dog is an inhaler or swallows small toys, these stuffed toy puzzles should be avoided to prevent digestive obstruction.

 The Jolly Ball

 These toys are a favorite for dog daycares, and dogs of all types (but especially herding breeds) seem to really enjoy them.
 The Jolly Ball Original and Jolly Egg are made from a tough plastic that stands up to chewing and tossing.
 The Mega Ball, made originally for horses, has an anti-burst design which makes it a great choice for dogs that like to chase (but not if they like to really bite down on it).